jackieluc/lighthouselabs-coding-challenge/README.md

 Ship captains are really starting to rely on you to plot their routes through your area.
 Your name is being sung in pubs and taverns up and down the coast.
 And this time, it's for the right reasons!
 The ship captains are starting to be curious about some of the cells in your grid, and what they want is to know how dangerous a particular cell is.
 They know if ones are safe, but sometimes, they are willing to accept a bit of danger so that they can get a faster delivery time.

 A cell is considered dangerous if there is a rock or a strong current in it.
 However, a cell with rocks in it would be 100% dangerous, while strong currents are only 50% dangerous.
 Write a function called howDangerous() that will take a cell in the format 'G7' and return a number value for how dangerous the cell is.
 (Example: howDangerous('E2') will return 50 where howDangerous('E3') will return 100.)

+## Challenge 19
+It's time for monthly reporting to Lighthouse HQ.
+Your supervisor calls you and tells you that they need a report of what percentage of your grid is rocks and what percentage has strong currents.
+This data should be sent as an array of two number values, in that specific order.

+Write a function percentageReport() that returns the right percentages.
+(Example: calling percentageReport() should return the following array: [9.00, 7.00], as 10% of your GRID is rocks, and 7% is currents.)
+Your grid produces nice easy integers.
+However, not all grids will.
+Just to be certain, make sure your results always return 2 decimal places.
+This will really help ALL the Lighthouse9000™ operators.